mengelbart/draft-engelbart-avtcore-rtp-gpcc/draft-engelbart-avtcore-rtp-gpcc.md

 Parameter Set (APS) hold the coding parameters of a point cloud sequence, the geometry coding in use, and the attribute coding in use, respectively.

 Geometry and attribute data units contain the coded representation of points geometry information and points attributes information.
 Geometry and attribute data units hold references to their associated parameter sets, and each referenced parameter set must be available before decoding of the data unit is possible.

-Coded point clouds do not have dependencies between frames, i.e., decoding a point cloud frame is always without depending on a previous or following frame in a sequence.
+Coded point clouds do not have dependencies between frames, i.e., decoding a point cloud frame is always possible without depending on a previous or following frame in a sequence.
 However, future versions of G-PCC might support inter-frame prediction.

 Annex A of {{ISO.IEC.23090-9}} describes profiles and levels of the G-PCC codec.
 Decoders can support different profiles and levels.
 Profiles are subsets of